Kythera-Pather/app-wil-poe-project-/README.md

     ├── HomeScreen.tsx
     ├── LoginScreen.tsx
     ├── SignUpScreen.tsx
+    ├── ... (and other screen components)
+    └── App.tsx               # Main application component with navigation stack

 ---

 +## detail of each screen +
 ### +* App.tsx: The root component of the application.
 It initializes the StackNavigator from React Navigation, defining all possible routes and linking them to their respective screen components.
 It also configures the global header style for the app.